course-details-portlet

 Further on evaluation

-The final assessment in the course is a comprehensive assessment of the teaching practice related to learning objectives, which includes associated practice reports and practice follow-up.
-"Pass" in the course presupposes approved compulsory activities and approved practice cards.
+The final assessment in the course is a comprehensive assessment of the teaching practice related to learning outcomes, where associated practice reports, practice follow-up and approved compulsory activities are included.

 The practice teachers and follow-up teachers write reports, all of which must be approved in order to receive a "pass" in the course.
 If the student is in danger of being "failed" in the course, the student will receive a written notice about this.
 The notice must be sent no later than three weeks before the end of the practice period.
 If the student at the end of the practice period shows action or behavior that obviously does not provide a basis for passing the practice, the student may still have the grade not passed even if prior notice has not been given.